Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 ---

-Noah and Mio dashing towards the Queen before slicing her, Lanz and Eunie were firing their ranged arts, Eunie exclaiming, "Wha-what the snuff is that?
+Noah and Mio dashed towards the Queen to deal damage, but there was a frequency barrier perhaps a meter in front of her that blocked them from pushing further inwards.
+Eunie complained while firing ranged arts with Lanz, "Wha-what the snuff is that?
 Stupid wall of light thing!"

 Sena: "It's stopping our attacks in their tracks!"

-The Queen raised her staff and summoned 3 fireballs, shooting at them as the fireballs instantaneously regenerated.
-Eunie dodged behind Lanz for the shield, while others ran to escape.
-One of it hit in front of Sena and she fell and dragged on the ground.
+Now her turn, the Queen raised her staff and summoned 3 fireballs, fired at them, which instantaneously regenerated, and the cycle repeats.
+Mio ran away, given her agility; Eunie had worse situation, but managed to hide behind Lanz, while continue firing her rifle from beside his shield.
+Sena was slow, felled by one of her hits.

 "Sena!"
-Mio called out in panic.
-Another fireball was about to hit her as the Mondo swirled around her just in time.
+Mio, hearing her scream and saw her dragging on the ground, panicked.
+Another fireball aimed at Sena...
+The Mondo shielded her just in time.

 "Hmm..."
-Taion dodged the fireball, now that it was aimed at him, and the Mondo weren't protecting him for the moment.

-Turning her attention, the Queen casted multiple shots at Mio and brought her down, lying on the floor.
+The Queen turned her attention to Taion, and he could only dodged, now that he sent out his Mondo to protect someone else.
+She changed target once more, this time Mio.
+She dodged a few, felled by one.

 "Mio!"
-Noah immediately dashed in front of Lanz and Eunie towards her, and Lanz and Eunie followed behind, him defending while her suppressing fire.
-The Queen does not care about her fire given her frequency shield.
+Now, that makes Noah panic.
+He quickly made her way, passing from in front of Lanz and Eunie, towards her.
+The other two followed behind to shield him, Eunie suppressing fire did not leave a dent on the frequency shield.
+The Queen don't even bother.

-He caught hold of her, helped her up while she apologized, "Sorry...
+As he helped her up, she apologized, "Sorry...
 Lost my focus."
-Lanz blocked a fireball their way, so she had time to question, "How's Sena?"
+Lanz blocked the shots as they chat.
+"How's Sena?"

-He don't know, so they turned to look.
-Taion was standing in front of her, blocking a fireball with his Mondo.
-He sent his Mondo at the frequency shield to no avail; it burnt and fell to the floor before turning into ash.
-Sena overtook him, "**AAAAAAAAAAAAAA WUAAAAAAAAA!!!**" With her full force, the hammer crashed so hard the frequency shield became brightly visible with its honeycomb shape.
-She tried thrusting her hammer inwards, only to send shockwaves along the shield.
+He don't know either.
+Turning around, Taion stood in front of Sena, blocking an incoming fireball.
+After, he sent his Mondo at the frequency shield to no avail; it burnt into dust and fell on the floor.
+With his Mondo as support, Sena overtook him, gathering force with her hammer, "**HUHAAAAAAAAAAAAA WUAAAAAAAAA!!!**" She slammed hard into the frequency shield, sending shockwaves on its surface.
+Thrusting forward doesn't help; the Queen look at her without even worrying.
+To give her a sense of danger, she slowly raise her shield, "Huh..."
+And of course she sensed it, hence retreating.

-The Queen look at her futile actions, slowly raised her staff, as Sena gasped in agony, bringing down her hammer in the meantime, before quickly backed up, dodging the fireballs.
-Looking backwards as she run, the Mondo swooshed behind her and blocked as she escape.
-Eunie fired futile shots as Sena regrouped with her and Taion.
+As she dashed the other direction, her head turned to witness incoming fireball, one about to hit her.
+The Mondos were always ready; she managed to regrouped.
+Eunie stood beside Taion, continued her shots.

 Noah: "All right, then..."
-He was ready to draw out Lucky Seven as Lanz exclaimed, blocking more attacks in the meantime,
+He slowly reached for Lucky Seven.

-"Noah, you crazy?!
+Lanz, sensing his choice, cried out, "Noah, you crazy?!
 That's the Queen!"

-Mio was similarly shocked at his action.
-He continued, "I know...
+Grabbing on the handle, "I know...
 But we have to!"

 Lanz: "Even so..."

-Eunie: "**Noah!**" That caught their attention.
-The Queen was tired with gathering puny fireballs; channeling her energy into a huge fireball, so huge it shone like the sun in the sky.
-N was doing nothing, but his eyes fixated on Noah.

-"Huh!"
-Noah, seeing the change of situation, temporarily gave up drawing Lucky Seven to prepare for the big hit.
-The group were catching their breathe for the big one.

-Suddenly, the neck of the queen reverberate quickly, and electric sparkles released as her neck exploded, her head tilted to the side.
-Black smoke rose from her body as the group watched and gasped.
+"**Noah!**" Eunie cut their conversation, bringing their focus to a giant fireball, like a tiny sun compressed and captured within a chamber. _This is the end_, N (perhaps) thought with his calmness.
+The fireball does drew Noah's attention away from drawing Lucky Seven, instead prepared in defensive posture against a potentially incoming blast.
+They were catching their breathe as they watched the fireball grew larger and larger.

+Perhaps that drew too much energy from the Queen, or perhaps for other reasons, her neck suddenly broke with electric sparkles, and her body continued to break down.
+The group watched in vain, gasping.

 Noah: "What?
 What's she...?"

-Being 'broken', the fireball slowly dissipated, growing smaller and smaller; together, an explosion detached her mask.
-Her head drooped down, she does not have a face; it was a humanoid robot.
+A broken Queen could no longer maintain the fireball; it slowly dissipated, smaller and smaller; finally, an explosion detached her mask, his head drooped down to reveal a robotic face.

 Noah couldn't believed his eyes, "Her Majesty is a... machine?!"